HL7NZ/hpi/input/pagecontent/searchPractitioner.md

 3. The request is validated - ALT: Validation failure.
 OperationOutcome resource returned
 4. The matching practitioners are retrieved from the HPI
 5. The response containing a bundle of matching practitioners is returned to the integrating application
-6. The integrating application displays the matching practitioners the user
+6. The integrating application displays the matching practitioners to the user

 ### Query Practitioner with another identifier